microsoft/vscode-remote-try-go/README.md

 Once you have this sample opened in a container, you'll be able to work with it like you would locally.

 > **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"-u", "vscode"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.
+Uncomment `"-u", "root"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

 Some things to try: